 The Trust's External Auditors are Grant Thornton UK LLP.
-They were appointed for the 2017/18 audit by the Trust, following a competitive tendering process undertaken during 2016/17 ready for when the previous contract with KPMG LLP expired.
+They were appointed from the 2017/18 audit by the Trust, following a competitive tendering process undertaken during 2016/17 ready for when the previous contract with KPMG LLP expired.

-The cost of the work undertaken by the Auditor in 2020/21 was £104k including VAT.
-The fee in respect of auditing charitable fund accounts at £6k is excluded from this sum, but the audit of the Quality Accounts is included.
+The cost of the work undertaken by the Auditor in 2020/21 was £102k including VAT.

-As far as the Directors are aware, there is no relevant audit information of which the Trust's Auditors are not aware.
+As far as the Directors are aware, there is no relevant audit information of which the Trust's Auditors are unaware.
 In addition the Directors have taken all the steps they ought to have taken as directors to ensure they are aware of any relevant audit information and to establish that the Trust's Auditor is aware of that information.

-The members of the Audit and Risk Management Committee at 31 March 2021 were Lesley Writtle, (Chair), Harjinder Kang, Waseem Zaffar, Kate Thomas, Mike Hoare, and Mick Laverty.
+The members of the Audit and Risk Management Committee at 31 March 2020 were Lesley Writtle, (Chair), Harjinder Kang, Waseem Zaffar, Kate Thomas, Mike Hoare, and Mick Laverty.